-Until the end of the year, Russia will conduct another test of the latest Zircon hypersonic missile.
-The next stage of hypersonic anti-ship missile tests will be held at one of the Northern Fleet’s marine test sites.
+By the end of the year Russia will conduct another test of the latest Zircon hypersonic missile.
+The next stage of hypersonic RCC tests will be held at one of the Northern polygons fleet.
 This was reported by TASS with reference to a source in law enforcement agencies.

 According to the agency, the next stage of testing the Zircon hypersonic anti-ship missile will take place before the end of the year at the Northern Fleet’s marine training ground in the White Sea.
 The rocket will be launched from a special stand created on the basis of the pontoon.